mstksg/inCode/copy/entries/five-point-haskell-2.md

 ### The More you Surrender

-Practically, this becomes similar to the principle of least power.
+Practically, this becomes similar to the principle of least power, the idea that you should use the tools with the least power necessary to do your job.
 Say you _are_ writing a function that shuffles a list of items, important for your business logic.
 You can encode exactly _what_ business logic is being done by adding more and more parametricity.

 *   If your type is `[Int] -> [Int]`, you know your function has pretty much no restriction on what it can do.
 It can even look at the machine